HugoMichard/PortfolioWebsiteGPT/README.md

 This repository contains the landing page and part of the documentation of the project WebsiteGPT. **The app itself is currently not deployed anymore**.

-# Developer guide

-To launch in local, just download the git repo, and run `npm install`, followed by `npm run dev`.

 # Static Landing Website

-To deploy easily to github pages, you can build this project with `nuxt generate` followed by `gh-pages --dotfiles -d .output/public`.
+To deploy easily to github pages, you can build this project with `npm install`, then `nuxt generate` followed by `gh-pages --dotfiles -d .output/public`.
 This will push a branch to `gh-pages` to github.
 Select that branch in `Settings` > `Pages`.